 If you'd rather drive and explore to your own schedule, there are a number of local guides and maps with tour routes and scenic drives such as the Lions Road, Summerland Way and Rainforest Way,which are available from local tourist information centres, service (petrol) stations and newsagents.

-The region boasts a number of tourist attractions, many with nature and outdoor themes, for example Tropical Fruitworld and Condong Sugar Mill in the Tweed Valley, and Thursday Plantation (Ti tree) and Macadamia Castle just north of Ballina.
+The region boasts a number of tourist attractions, many with nature and outdoor themes, for example Tropical Fruitworld and Madura Tea Estates in the Tweed Valley, and Thursday Plantation (Ti tree) and Macadamia Castle just north of Ballina.
 Or you can explore the human history of the region with a visit to one of our many museums or historic places.

 Photo © courtesy of Northern Rivers Tourism

-For a more ethereal bent, a visit to the award winning attractions of the Crystal Castle and AmaznPlace in the Byron hinterland will appeal, or you can get out of this world completely at the Springbrook Astronomy Research Observatory, nestled in the Gold Coast hinterland, adjacent to a world heritage listed national park.
+For a more ethereal bent, a visit to the award winning attractions of the Crystal Castle in the Byron hinterland will appeal, or you can get out of this world completely at the Springbrook Astronomy Research Observatory, nestled in the Gold Coast hinterland,

 Perhaps you'd like to experience our local culture and colour with a visit to one of our famous weekend markets and farmers markets?
 Local produce, arts and crafts and entertainment make for a great day out.
 And no matter where you are in the region, there's sure to be one close by!

-For detailed information, drop into the nearest tourist information centre for brochures, tourist guides and maps.
+For detailed information, drop into the nearest visitor information centre (VIC) for brochures, tourist guides and maps.

 National Parks and Reserves